gingerbeardman/gingerbeardman.github.io/_posts/2021-04-24-macintosh-drawing-software-compared.md

 Also interesting is how many early version of successful apps didn't support layers (Photoshop, Freehand) or transparency (Photoshop).

+One small disappointment is that Macromedia Fireworks required won't run on this setup as it requires the PPC architecture.

 | APP | PIXEL | VECTOR | LAYERS | TRANSP. | NOTES |
 | --- | --- | --- | --- | --- | --- |
 | artWorks | • | • | • | ◦ | Bottom layer not transparent |